-These answers are current as of: 5 March 2019
+Note: These answers are current as of 26 November 2019

-The legal and regulatory framework for hemp is undergoing a nationwide transformation and it may seem that there are more questions than clear answers.
-The following list of FAQs attempts to provide the most accurate answers currently available from the UF Industrial Hemp Pilot Project.
+The legal and regulatory framework for hemp is undergoing a nationwide transformation, and it may seem that there are more questions than clear answers.
+The following list of frequently asked questions (FAQ) attempts to provide the most accurate answers currently available from the UF/IFAS Industrial Hemp Pilot Project.

 Hemp in Florida

 Is Hemp Legal to Grow on Private Farms in Florida?

 No. Currently, industrial hemp planting permits are only available to the state's two land-grant universities: the University of Florida (UF) and Florida A&M University (FAMU).
 UF has obtained industrial hemp permits from the Florida Department of Agriculture and Consumer Services (FDACS) to proceed with import of hemp materials, cultivation, and research.
 Hemp permitting for private farmers is being established by FDACS.

 CBD products began being regulated in the state by the Florida Department of Agriculture and Consumer Services (FDACS) on July 1, 2019, and are required to meet strict guidelines for content as per state law.
 However, enforcement of these laws is yet to be fully executed.
 Therefore, consumers should be cautious when considering the purchase of hemp products containing CBD.
 More information about CBD can be found on the FDACS website.